COURSE CODE: CONT504

 There is no geographical restriction for the practicum.
 You may wish to complete your practicum hours outside of the Kingston area; e.g., in your home board, at the school where you had your previous practica experiences, or in a board where you would like to secure a teaching position.

 The instructors will be available for consultation and direction regarding your practicum.
-The letter that we will provide will confirm your status in the course and will outline the practicum options as described above.
+The letter of introduction that we will provide will confirm your status in the course and will outline the practicum options as described above.
 As this is an Additional Qualification, there are no formal assessments that are required on the part of the host professionals in the practicum setting.
-There is no additional paperwork, apart from one form that includes their contact information, position, and confirmation of the dates that you were on site.
+There is no additional paperwork, apart from one form that includes the host professional's contact information, position, and confirmation of the dates that you were on site.
 This is submitted after completion of your practicum.

-Should you have any questions or concerns that require clarification, please email me at firstname.lastname@example.org or call me at 533-6000, ext.
+Should you have any questions or concerns that require clarification, please email Andrea Martin at email@example.com or phone 533-6000, ext.
 77237 (voicemail).

 We will use the OCT number you provide during online registration to confirm that your Certificate of Qualifications shows: